 A further important element of the approach is to identify the links between the activities within the Value System, i.e. the relationship between how one activity is performed and the cost and performance of another.

 Both the activities and linkages that are identified form the basis for subsequent competitive analysis.

 Wardley Value Chain Analysis

 “Wardley Maps” are a strategic planning and communication technique.
 Central to the development of a Wardley Map is the construction of a Value Chain, or group of Value Chains, for a given product and/or service.

-The form of Value Chain produced here is very different from that of Porter, but the basic concept is the same.
+The form of value chain produced here is very different from that of Porter, but the basic concept is the same.
 The chain is represented vertically.
-At the top of the Value Chain you start with the customer need that you are trying to meet and below this, you identify the ‘components’ that you require to meet the customer need.
-As you proceed down the Value Chain, the components become less visible to the customer and their value decreases.
+At the top of the value chain you start with the customer need.
+Below this, you identify the ‘value components’ that you require to meet the customer need.
+As you proceed down the value chain, the components become less visible to the customer and their value decreases.

 The process is recursive, i.e. as you identify each component, you then identify what you need for this component and so on, until you have identified everything you need, that is strategically significant.

 A component can be an activity (what we do), a practice (how we do it), knowledge, or data/information.
 Or it can be an “aggregated” component, an assembly, that requires some combination of the other four.